dsciocan/Console-Finances/README.md

 No installation needed.

 ## Usage
-The page can be accessed through the [following link](https://dsciocan.github.io/Bootstrap-Portfolio).
+The page can be accessed through the [following link](https://dsciocan.github.io/Console-Finances).

 To gain access to the page's functionality, you must access the console by:
-* Windows/Linux: Pressing Control + Shift + K.
+* Windows/Linux: Pressing Ctrl+Shift+J.
-* Mac: Pressing Command + Option + K.
+* Mac: Pressing Cmd+Option+J.

 It is possible to replace the data used in the code as long as the same format is respected for the 'finances' variable.